bitnami/charts/bitnami/kafka/README.md

 - `auth.jaas.clientUser`/`auth.jaas.clientPassword`: when enabling SASL authentication for communications with clients.
 - `auth.jaas.interBrokerUser`/`auth.jaas.interBrokerPassword`:  when enabling SASL authentication for inter-broker communications.
 - `auth.jaas.zookeeperUser`/`auth.jaas.zookeeperPassword`: In the case that the Zookeeper chart is deployed with SASL authentication enabled.

+If you are using SASL_SCRAM you can provide additional users to be created into the Zookeeper database by providing the following:

+- `auth.jaas.additionalUsers`/`auth.jaas.additionalPasswords`.
+Both should be comma separated strings.

 In order to configure TLS authentication/encryption, you **must** create a secret containing the Java Key Stores (JKS) files: the truststore (`kafka.truststore.jks`) and one keystore (`kafka.keystore.jks`) per Kafka broker you have in the cluster.
 Then, you need pass the secret name with the `--auth.jksSecret` parameter when deploying the chart.